What is epithelial tissue? Full Information

 4- Pseudostratified Epithelium –

-The cells of this epithelium are single-layered but appear to be two-layered, hence they are called the pseudostratified epithelium.
+The cells of this epithelium are single-layered but appear to be two-layered; hence, they are called the pseudostratified epithelium.

-Function – Relates to filtering, to air.
+Function – Relates to filtering and air.

 Example – Trachea, Bronchi, and Bronchioles.